What is a Social Impact Bond?

 After the potential solution has been identified, the government works to attract private investors to the project.
 The parties determine the quantifiable metrics that will indicate the project’s success.

 Interested investors provide the required capital to support the operations and execution of the solution.
-Note that the capital is provided for the fixed term while the investors do not receive any interest payments for the duration of the project.
+Note that the investors do not receive any interest payments for the duration of the project.

 3. Implementing the project